If you're affected by the COVID-19 pandemic, you may be eligible to access up to $10,000 of your super until 31 December 2020.

 2. Know all your financial assistance options

-Before you withdraw super, access Government assistance and talk to your bank or lender about how they can help.
+Before you withdraw super, check what Government assistance is available and talk to your bank or lender about how they can help.

 Contact your bank's financial hardship team